 Also Read: How to Earn from Live Streaming?

 The DVR or Digital Video Recorder is meant to record live streams in digital format so that the viewers can pause, rewind and replay live streaming on multiple devices and platforms.
-As this is highly useful to not let the users miss out any part of a live streaming, most of the good live streaming platforms have built-in DVR.
+As this is highly useful to not let the users miss out any part of a live streaming, most of the good live streaming platforms have built-in DVR streaming content.

 HLS or HTTPS Live Streaming is an HTTP-based adaptive bitrate streaming communications protocol developed and released by Apple Inc. in 2009.
 Not only is the support for this protocol widespread across mobile devices, web browsers, and streaming media servers to name a few, this is very important in letting the viewers watch the live streaming across diverse players, devices, and platforms.